Cabazure/Cabazure.Messaging/README.md

 ### 1. Add package reference

 For targeting Azure Event Hub, add a reference to the `Cabazure.Messaging.EventHub` package.
-Please see the [2a.
-Configure EventHub Connection](#2a-configure-eventhub-connection) section for how to setup the Event Hub package.
+Please see the [Configure EventHub Connection](#2a-configure-eventhub-connection) section for how to setup the Event Hub package.

 For targeting Azure Service Bus, add a reference to the `Cabazure.Messaging.ServiceBus` package.
-Please see the [2b.
-Configure ServiceBus Connection](#2b-configure-servicebus-connection) section for how to setup the Service Bus package.
+Please see the [Configure ServiceBus Connection](#2b-configure-servicebus-connection) section for how to setup the Service Bus package.

 ### 2a.
 Configure EventHub connection